-Section 4 - Quality Improvement Organization
+SECTION 4 Quality Improvement Organization

 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
-For the District of Columbia, Maryland, and Virginia, the Quality Improvement Organization is called Livanta.
+For Maryland, the Quality Improvement Organization is called Livanta.

 Livanta has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 Livanta is an independent organization.
 It is not connected with our plan.